My Quiet Kitchen

 Often I make hummus in a food processor because it's easier.
 But for this recipe I wanted a super smooth consistency, so I used my Vitamix blender instead.

-Though the blender is a bit fussier (you'll need to stop several times to get rid of the air pocket near the blades), the extra effort is absolutely worth it if you want extra creamy hummus.
+Though the blender is a bit fussier (you'll need to stop several times to get rid of the air pocket near the blades), the extra effort is worth it if you want the creamiest hummus.

 • Dressing in a jar and on a small spoon with a cut lemon and za'atar seasoning nearby.